telosnetwork/telos-works/README.md

 # Telos Works
 Telos Works is a Worker Proposal System for the Telos Blockchain Network.

+## Documentation

+Documentation for Telos Works can be found on the [Telos Net Docs](https://docs.telos.net/telos-works/introduction)

 ## Setup

 To begin, navigate to the project directory: `telos-works/`